 Vision for the Institute

 Quite a few years have gone into the plans to open the Institute.
 Throughout my life, I have been obsessed with perfection, whatever this means in terms of life on Earth today.
 When I drive, I often feel that the Universe is downloading manifestos that take into account all the various issues we face in terms of sustainability, fairness, efficacy, benefits, and healing.
-While healing is the obvious immediate goal, it often is a step in the direction of perfection – and this ultimately involves destiny in the broadest sense of the word.
+While healing is the obvious immediate goal, it often entails movement in the direction of perfection – and this ultimately involves destiny in the broadest sense of the word.

 On the general level, astrology is concerned with timing, but a good astrologer will be able to look at the ramifications of any contemplated activity.
 The question is not whether an attempt will be successful but whether it will bring the individual and those impacted by the action into greater harmony with the divine.